All posts

 • Ask if summer or online courses can help you catch up without adding a full semester

-How to Find the Official Change-of-Major Policy at Your University
+How to Find the Official Policy at Your University

-The Registrar's Office — They process the paperwork and can tell you the exact deadlines.
-Ask: "What is the official process and deadline to change my major this semester?"
+Ask the Registrar's Office: "What is the official process and deadline to change my major this semester?"

 Ready to compare colleges for real?